 Long exposure for stronger saturation

-Wet sand makes a fantastic reflective surface.
+Wet sand can be a fantastic reflective surface.
 This requires patience and a bit of forward thinking.
 The trick is to wait for a large wave to soak the entire beach and then time your exposure with the receding wave.
 This was a 11 second exposure and although the wet sand wasn’t reflective for the full 11 seconds, it was reflective long enough to create a strong impression on my sensor.
+The idea that the longer exposure can produce deeper saturated colours is disputable.
+It is only my opinion after 1000s of long exposure photos.
+From this experience I have noticed stronger colours.

 An exposure between 2 and 4 seconds will produce some lovely trailing lines if you time the shot correctly.
 This effect was achieved by waiting for a big wave and exposing as the sea retreated.